 1.1.4.1.
-Management and allocation of interconnection capacity and congestion management mechanisms
+Implementation of EU Network Codes

-In 2019, the Regulator continued the work on the implementation of EU Network Codes requirements.
-Regulator had approved the following terms and conditions or methodologies developed by TSOs and NEMOs in accordance with EU Network Codes:
+In 2020, the Regulator continued the work on the implementation of EU Network Codes requirements.
+The Regulator had approved the following terms and conditions or methodologies developed by TSOs and NEMOs in accordance with EU Network Codes: